The Corporate Immigration Review: Peru

 - the Ministry of Labour, which is in charge of the approval of employment contracts with foreign citizens.
 Obtaining approval of an employment contract is the first step towards applying for a work visa.
 The Ministry of Labour also regulates and monitors compliance with employment laws applicable to foreign employees.

 There are no immigration exceptions or favoured industries in relation to particular visas.
 Nevertheless, exceptions do exist from an employment law perspective when dealing with the hiring of foreign employees.

-Generally, it is mandatory for a foreign citizen willing to work in Peru to first sign an employment or a services agreement with a Peruvian employer, and which the Ministry of Labour must approve.
-As an exception to this rule, the foreign citizens of Argentina, Bolivia, Brazil, Colombia, Chile, Ecuador, Paraguay and Uruguay are not required to sign employment contracts beforehand.
+Generally, it is mandatory for a foreign citizen willing to work in Peru to first sign an employment or services agreement with a Peruvian employer, which the Ministry of Labour must approve.
+As an exception to this rule, foreign citizens of Argentina, Bolivia, Brazil, Colombia, Chile, Ecuador, Paraguay and Uruguay are not required to sign employment contracts beforehand.
 The law stipulates that the term of the contract should not exceed three years, although both parties may indefinitely extend it.

 In addition, no restrictions apply to: